TITLE 68: PROFESSIONS AND OCCUPATIONS

 records for the immediate prior 2 year period are maintained in the sponsoring

-be available at another location and is subject to request by the Division as
+the records can be available at another location and is subject to request by

-whether in hard copy or electronically, shall be available for inspection
+broker's office, whether physical or virtual, shall be made available for

-3) Records relating to transactions shall be retained by the sponsoring broker in hard copy or electronically.
+3) Records relating to transactions shall be retained by the sponsoring broker physically or electronically.

-A) These records might include copies of the following:
+A) These records might include, but are not limited to, copies of the following:

-i) Residential Property Transactions: Signed contracts, including offers and counteroffers, written release of escrow funds, Dual Agency Authorization, notices of designated agency or no agency, written direction for deposit into interest bearing special account, power of attorney, disclosures (e.g., lead paint, radon, seller disclosure), closing statements and other transaction records required to be retained by the Act.
+i) Residential Property Transactions.
+Signed contracts, including offers and counteroffers, written release of escrow funds, consent to dual agency disclosure, notices of designated agency or no agency, written direction for deposit into interest bearing special account, power of attorney, disclosures (e.g., lead paint, radon, seller disclosure), closing statements and other transaction records required to be retained by the Act.

 D) Sponsoring brokers may allow their sponsored licensees to maintain duplicate transaction records.

-4) Employment agreements, required by Section 10-20 of the Act shall be maintained for 5 years after the sponsored licensee is no longer associated with the sponsoring broker.
-The sponsoring broker shall maintain a written employment agreement for every licensee who is employed by or associated with the sponsoring broker.
-A copy of the employment agreement for each sponsored licensee at a branch office shall be maintained at the respective branch office.
+4) Employment or independent contractor agreements required by Section 10-20 of the Act shall be maintained for 5 years after the sponsored licensee is no longer associated with the sponsoring broker.
+The sponsoring broker shall maintain a written employment or independent contractor agreement for every licensee who is employed by or associated with the sponsoring broker.
+A copy of the employment or independent contractor agreement for each sponsored licensee shall be maintained at the sponsoring broker's office location registered with the Division.

 5) Records reflecting the payment of compensation for the performance of licensed activities shall be maintained for 5 years.

-b) All records may be kept in hard copy or electronically.
-If the records are kept electronically, the sponsoring broker shall ensure that a back up is made at reasonable intervals, but at least once a month, so as to protect the data but no less frequent than monthly.
-Backups can be kept either at the sponsoring broker's office or offsite.
-The escrow journal shall be reduced to hard copy at least monthly and kept at the sponsoring broker's office for 60 days.
+b) All records may be kept in physical or electronic form.
+If the records are kept electronically, the sponsoring broker shall ensure that a back-up is made at reasonable intervals, but at least once a month, so as to protect the data.
+Back-ups can be kept either at the sponsoring broker's office or offsite.

-c) Any disclosure required by the Act or this Part can be made in a paper or, if agreed to by both parties, an electronic format and may use electronic signatures.
-Copies of all disclosures, whether in hard copy or electronically, must be retained by the sponsoring broker.
+c) Any disclosure required by the Act or this Part may be provided in physical form or, if agreed to by both parties, in electronic format and may incorporate electronic signatures.
+Copies of all disclosures, whether in physical or electronic form, must be retained by the sponsoring broker.

-d) If escrow records are lost, stolen or destroyed due to fire, flood or any other circumstances, the sponsoring broker must:
+d) If escrow records are lost, stolen or destroyed, the sponsoring broker must:

-1) report the loss to the Division's enforcement division within 30 days by signature restricted delivery; and
+1) Report the loss to the Division's enforcement division within 48 hours; and

-2) immediately obtain copies of monthly bank statements, deposit and disbursement receipts and any other available records, to reconstruct the loss of escrow records.
+2) Immediately obtain copies of monthly bank statements, deposit and disbursement receipts, and any other available records, to reconstruct the escrow records.